mastilver/module-to-cdn/readme.md

 * `var`: name of the global variable exposing the module
 * `url`: url where the module is available
 * `version`: the version asked for
+* `path`: relative path of the umd file in the distributed package
+* `local`: absolute path on the current system to the file

 ## Configuration of the resolver